 Apple Podcasts, Spotify, Stitcher, Deezer, & Youtube.

-We hope you enjoy listening and feel free to share any feedback with us: email@example.com.
+We hope you enjoyed listening to the education technology podcast episode and feel free to share any feedback with us: firstname.lastname@example.org.